-An audit is initiated when a tax inspector/auditor sends a notice to the taxpayer requesting additional information about an item, or items, on a return, or to notify them of an error that needs to be adjusted.
-It is very important that a taxpayer always responds to these notices.
+An audit is initiated when a tax inspector/auditor sends a notice to the taxpayer requesting additional information about an item(s), on a return, or to notify them of an error that needs to be adjusted.
+It is very important that a taxpayer responds to these notices.